aozora404/EvE-Model-Extraction/README.md

 # EvE Model Extraction
 Included are a set of files to extract 3D models from EVE Online.

+CCP Copyright Notice

+EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf.
+All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.
+EVE Online and the EVE logo are the registered trademarks of CCP hf.
+All rights are reserved worldwide.
+All other trademarks are the property of their respective owners.
+CCP is in no way responsible for the content on or functioning of this website, nor can it be liable for any damage arising from the use of this website.

 ## Setup
 To set folder, point to \EVE\sharedcache\tq